surajshetiya/surajshetiya.github.io/_posts/2017-03-04-Numerical-issues-machine-learning.md

 $$A + B = X(\frac{A}{X} + \frac{B}{X})$$

 By making use of the equation above if we can make sure that the fractions A/X and B/X can be represented in double then we can compute the value of A + B and store it in logarithmic form.
-LEt us look at the math below.
+Let us look at the math below.

 $$x = log(A)
+$$

+$$
 y = log(B)
 $$